Danish Figure Skating Championships

-The Danish Figure Skating Championships (Danske Mesterskaber) are an annual figure skating competition organized by the Danish Skating Union (Dansk Skøjte Union) to crown the national champions of Denmark.
-Skaters compete in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+The Danish Figure Skating Championships (Danske mesterskaber i kunstskøjteløb) are an annual figure skating competition organized by the Danish Skating Union (Dansk Skøjte Union) to crown the national champions of Denmark.
+The first Danish Championships were held in 1912 in Copenhagen.
+Early competitions featured events in single skating, pair skating, and speed skating, and were sporadic for the first several decades, since the mild winters did not provide suitable ice surfaces for competitive skating.
+The construction of indoor ice rinks in the late 1950s allowed for more permanence and stability in training, and since 1960, the Danish Championships have only been interrupted once: in 2021 due to the COVID-19 pandemic.

-Per Cock-Clausen holds the record for winning the most Danish Championship titles in men's singles (with thirteen), while Anisette Torp-Lind holds the record in women's singles (with seven).
+Medals are awarded in men's singles, women's singles, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+There has not been competition in pair skating in Denmark since 1965.
+Per Cock-Clausen holds the record for winning the most Danish Championship titles in men's singles (with thirteen).
 Cock-Clausen was 51 years old when he won his last championship title in 1963.
+Anisette Torp-Lind holds the record in women's singles (with seven).
+Ayoe Bardram and Alf Refer hold the record in pair skating (with six), although Refer won an additional three titles with other partners.
+Refer was 54 years old when he won his last championship title in 1965.
+Vivi Poulsen and Kurt Poulsen hold the record in ice dance (with six).